DLibatique/ars_ovidiana/guidelines.md

     * "vision" can also tag its natural opposites, e.g., blindness.

 #### `token` > `postag`
-* the part of speech parsing of the token in question, including punctuation from Penn's tags.
+* the part of speech parsing of the token in question, including tags for punctuation as defined by the Penn Treebank Project.
-* postags automatically generated using the Latin 123 NGram Backoff Tagger fuction of `cltk`.
-They all need to be vetted by hand.
+* POS tags are automatically generated using the Latin 123 NGram Backoff Tagger fuction of `cltk`.
+    * Each tag needs to be vetted by hand.

-*  `postag` key:
+##### `postag` key:

-Every POS tag, except for punctuation tags, should have 10 slots.
+Every POS tag should have ten (10) slots, one for each category.
 If a category does not apply to the token in question, use a single hyphen (-) as a placeholder in that category.

 Each item of the category should be either a hyphen (-) or an *uppercase* letter.

-These definitions are drawn from Logeion / Perseus at Chicago.
+These definitions are drawn from the Ancient Greek and Latin Dependency Treebank.
+The specifications for slot 2 are from Logeion / Perseus at Chicago, with additional options for punctuation delineated by me (DL).

 ##### 1: major part of speech
 * **V**erb,